pulumi/pulumi-hugo/themes/default/content/learn/creating-pulumi-programs/stack-outputs-and-references/index.md

     - stack-references
 ---

-One of Pulumi's powerful features is the ability to work with inputs and outputs.
-This enables developers to model dependencies between resources and even stacks.

-In this tutorial, we'll demonstrate how to export values from a stack by creating a simple AWS Lambda Function that will write a file to an S3 bucket.
+In this tutorial, you will learn how to work with stack outputs, specifically how to export values from a stack and how to reference those values from another stack.

+You will do this by creating a simple AWS Lambda Function that will write a file to an S3 bucket.

 You will then create an EventBridge Scheduler resource in a new stack that will run the Lambda function from the first stack on a scheduled basis.

 ## Pre-Requisites